RogerSelwyn/O365-HomeAssistant/docs/errors.md

   * Where this error mentions `Presence.Read` or `Chat.Read` it probably means you have tried to configure a Teams Presence or Chat sensor when your account is a Personal Account (such as @outlook.com)
   * For other items, it means you have changed your configuration to require new permissions.
 You will likely need to delete your token and reauthenticate.
 Please check the [permissions page](./permissions.md) for more details.

+ * **The user could not be authenticated as the grant is expired.
+The user must sign in again.**
+   *  Create a new secret and update your O365 configuration.
+Then delete your token and reauthenticate.
+Please check the [permissions page](./permissions.md) for more details.

 * **Client secret expired for account: xxxxxxxx.
 Create new client id in Azure App.**
   * The Client Secret on your Azure App has expired.
 Create a new secret and update your O365 configuration.